Lewis & ClarkCollege of Arts & Sciences

 The Major Program

-Political science majors can undertake independent study under individual faculty supervision, including practical applications and experiences such as internships with elected officials, interest groups, and government agencies.
+Political science majors can pursue independent study under individual faculty supervision, including practical applications and experiences such as internships with elected officials, interest groups, and government agencies.
 The department’s semester of study in Washington, D.C., one of the more distinguished programs of its kind in the country, includes class meetings with some of America’s most influential politicians and decision makers, combined with a rigorous curriculum of in-class instruction.

-The political science department uses local and regional resources including visits to the Oregon state legislature in Salem and to county and city political offices in the Portland metropolitan area.
+The political science department uses local and regional resources, including visits to the Oregon state legislature in Salem and to county and city political offices in the Portland metropolitan area.
 Other resources include numerous governmental agencies in the Portland area, interest groups, and political movements.

 275 Gender and Politics